-Read more about our stakeholder engagement on page 28.
+Read more about our stakeholder engagement on page 70.

 Our units are responsible for the day-to-day management of reputational risk, and ensure that processes and procedures are in place to identify, assess and respond to this risk.
+This includes social media monitoring to pick up adverse comments on DBS.
 Events affecting DBS' reputational risk are also included in our reporting of risk profiles to senior management and Board-level committees.

-9.2 Reputational risk in 2017
+9.2 Reputational risk in 2018

 DBS' priority is to prevent the occurrence of a reputational risk event, instead of taking mitigating action when it occurs.
-There were no significant reputational risk incidents endangering the DBS franchise in 2017.
+There were no significant reputational risk incidents endangering the DBS franchise in 2018.